SylvanFranklin/launchctl/README.md

 # Launchctl
 Tiny Rust wrapper library for MacOS service launcher `launchctl`.
-This library offers a more intuitive interface for managing services on MacOS, cuz I'm not finna syscall that confusing shi every time I want to start a service.
+This library offers a more intuitive interface for managing services on MacOS, **cuz I'm not finna syscall that confusing shi every time I want to start a service**.
 Other Rust crates exist for interfacing with cross platform launch services.
 This library is specifically for MacOS.
 For more info about `launchctl` and `launchd` see the [official apple docs](https://ss64.com/mac/launchctl.html).